inancdericioglu/inancdericioglu.github.io/about.md

 ---

-If you'd like to use any of my original images or text from these posts, please attribute: Cezanne Camacho, 2018.
+If you'd like to use any of my original images or text from these posts, please provide the following attribution: Cezanne Camacho, title and year of the post.